 The Easter holidays in our house used to be manic – one of my sisters has her birthday in mid April and that’s when I recall most Easters fall.
 OK, many of course do land at the end of March, but on the whole, it’s Easter bunnies and April showers that come together for me.
 We used to have parties and as I recall, masses of easter eggs each.
 They were always wrapped in lovely shiny tin foil, in garish colours.
 There being several of us in the family, there were an awful lot of choccy eggs about.
 Always had to be kept on show in the sitting room.
 None of this sneaking them off upstairs to our special space.
 Trouble with all this easter fun was the mess that ended up on the floor!
 Chocolate trodden into a carpet of any colour is not a good look.
 Very special cleaning was employed – all of us with dust pan and brush followed by the 1001 treatment!

-Our house was brand new in early 2000s when my family moved in, lovely and smart.
-Like other families taking a new house for the first time ever, we took photos on the day when we were allowed in to measure up for curtains etc. Our son managed to master the taking of videos and took lots of pretty good videos of us wandering from room to room.
-An amusing running commentary was added and we did the trick of opening all the cupboard and room doors for her to make a grand entrance!
+When my family moved into our house in the early 2000s, it was brand new – all lovely and smart.
+We took photos on the day when we were allowed in to measure up for curtains etc. In fact my daughter mastering things much quicker than me, managed to make a pretty good video of us wandering from room to room.
+She did a good running commentary and I did the magician’s assistant trick of opening all the cupboard and room doors for her to make a grand entrance!
 The carpets had yet to be fitted.
 We had chosen a gorgeous pale honey colour.
 Probably a big mistake, especially as we had a complete petrol head living in, his greatest joy was mooching about in garage and then coming into the house via the integral door. . .
 It’s amazing how efficient a professional cleaning company can be when faced with half a engine of oil over the new honey carpet!